 Do you want a home that’s filled with unique charm, character and where rooms have a story to tell?
 But your new home is cookie cutter to say the least?
 Don’t worry!
-With a few well thought out choices, you too can have a home full of character…even if it’s faking it!
+With a few well thought out choices, you too can have a home full of custom touches…even if it’s faking it!

 1. Create Character By Adding Wall Treatments

 Turn to your walls to easily transform a room.
 The following are all easy ways to add some architectural interest to boring walls which in turn will add serious character and make your builder grade home look custom.

 I know what you’re thinking – shiplap is a trend that’s on the way out.
 Maybe it is and maybe it isn’t.
 Firstly, many trends are cyclical.
 How many times have bell bottom jeans and crushed velvet come back in style?